Costco Employee Retirement Guide

 Medicare and Health Coverage

-- Medicare Enrollment: Sign up at 65 to avoid penalties; Costco retirees may need supplemental insurance.
+• Enrollment: Sign up for Medicare at 65 to avoid late penalties.

-- Health Savings Accounts (HSAs): Use HSA funds for tax-free medical expenses in retirement.
+• HSAs: Use Health Savings Account funds tax-free for medical expenses in retirement.

 3. Income Planning in Retirement